This blog may contain affiliate links. Read our disclosure policy for more info.

 If camping isn’t your thing, you can stay in Radium.
 While it isn’t actually in Kootenay National Park, it is the closest town with access.
 You can choose from a variety of hotels in Radium.

 Personally, the Radium Chalet is my favorite go-to.
-It is super affordable while still providing some awesome features including rooms with amazing mountain views, fireplaces, kitchens, and more.
-It is located just on the edge of Radium village, so it’s a quieter option while still being central.
+It is super affordable while still providing some awesome features including rooms with amazing mountain views, fireplaces, kitchens, a minibar, and more.
+It is located just on the edge of Radium Village, so it’s a quieter option while still being central.

 But if you’re looking for a pure luxury resort that’s a once-in-a-lifetime experience, then you can’t pass up Prestige Radium Hot Springs Resort.
-This brand new resort is simply stunning!
+This brand-new resort is simply stunning!
+It has a pool and hot tub and an on-site restaurant and bar for convenient dining!

 Alternatively, there are some amazing holiday homes and Airbnbs to choose from in Radium – read my blog for details about my favorite ones in the area!